Filing Bankruptcy Without a Lawyer: Resources for Pro Se Filers

 First and foremost, your best resource will be a consumer bankruptcy attorney in your jurisdiction.

 If it happens that you decide that you really need some help either filing your case or managing it once it is filed, I highly recommend that you visit the website for the National Association of Consumer Bankruptcy Attorneys.
 There you can find the names and contact information for attorneys who specialize in helping people in your situation.
 Many, if not most, will offer you a free initial consultation to determine what you need and how they can help you.
-You have nothing to lose by visiting one of these highly experienced and knowledgeable attorneys, but you may have a lot to lose if you don’t.
+You have nothing to lose by visiting one or more of these highly experienced and knowledgeable attorneys, but you may have a lot to lose if you don’t.

 If Cost is an Issue